DemocracyOS/democracyos/CONTRIBUTING.md

 * Double quotes only, never single quotes.
 * Avoid trailing whitespace.
 Blank lines should not have any space.
 * Use CDNs and HTTPS for third-party JS when possible.
 We don't use protocol-relative URLs in this case because they break when viewing the page locally via file://.
-* Only use third-party JS when there is no [component](https://github.com/component/component/wiki/Components) available for it.

 #### Stylesheets